12 months of ChatGPT – a call to action

 But once you step outside this bubble you realise that the future that arrived on November 30, 2022 is far from evenly distributed.
 Too many educators have allowed themselves to only observe and comment from a distance or ignore the topic all together.
 And if discussions are happening, they’re mostly concerned with how to prevent students from cheating using ChatGPT.

 For years, even decades now, universities have been criticised for not keeping up with technological development, for lagging behind when it comes to the changes happening in our society.
-So given that the rapid change we currently experience in the field of AI seems to dwarf the speed of technological development we saw in the last decades, isn’t that even more of a reason to give up on the idea that our universities could be able to keep up?
+So given that the rapid change we currently experience in the field of AI seems to dwarf the speed of technological development we saw in the last decades, isn’t that even more of a reason to accept the fact that our universities won’t be able to keep up?

 I very much hope the exact opposite is going to happen!
 Right now the uncertainty regarding how this new technology will impact our jobs and our society as a whole is at a peak.
 Everybody is looking for guidance.